Vittjärv

 Water information

-Another difference between Vittjärv Power Station and Vattenfall’s other facilities is the fact that it does not rest on bedrock.
-At the location where the station was to be erected, the bedrock was too deep below ground level, making it unpractical to bulldoze all the way down.
+Unlike Vattenfall's other hydro facilities, the plant at Vittjärv does not rest on bedrock.
+At the location where the facility was to be erected, the bedrock was too deep below ground level, making it unpractical to bulldoze all the way down.
 Instead, the solution was to build a concrete disc that the building could rest on.

 Large construction